lucabaldini/baldaquin/docs/config.rst

             ('timeout', 'float', 10., 'Connection timeout [s]', dict(min=0.))
         )

+While the ``TITLE`` thing is pretty much self-explaining, the parameter specification deserves some more in-depth explanation. ``PARAMETER_SPECS`` is supposed to be an iterable of 5-element tuples matching the :class:`ConfigurationParameter <baldaquin.config.ConfigurationParameter>` constructor, namely:

+1. the paramater name (str);
+2. the `name` of the parameter type (str);
+3. the default value---note its type should match that indicated by the previous name;
+4. an optional string expressing the intent of the parameter;
+5. an optional dictionary encapsulating the constraints on the parameter values.

+In this case we are saying that the integer ``port`` parameter should be within 1024 and 65535, and that the floating-point ``timeout`` parameter should be positive.

+The supported optional constraints for the various data types are:

+* ``choices``, ``step``, ``min`` and ``max`` for integers;
+* ``min`` and ``max`` for floats;
+* ``choices`` for strings.

+(And if you look this closely enough you will recognize that the constraints are designed so that the map naturally to the GUI widgets that might be used to control the configuration, e.g., spin boxes for integers, and combo boxes for strings to pulled out of a pre-defined list.)

-One can then instantiate an object of this concrete class, which will come up set up and ready to use, with all the default parameter values.
+Once you have a concrete class defined, you can instantiate an object, which will come up set up and ready to use, with all the default parameter values.

 >>> config = SillyConfiguration()
 >>> print(configuration)